Foundation / Corporation

 - Individuals are not eligible to apply.

-- Proposed projects must be specific to breast health and/or breast cancer and address the priorities identified in the Affiliate’s 2015 Community Profile.
+- Proposed projects must be specific to breast health and/or breast cancer and address the priorities identified within the attached RFA.
 If a project includes other health issues along with breast cancer, such as a breast and cervical cancer project, funding may only be requested for the breast cancer portion.

-- All past and current Komen-funded grants or awards to applicant are up-to-date and in compliance with Komen requirements.
+- All past and current Komen-funded grants to an applicant must be in compliance with Komen requirements.

 - If the applicant, or any of its key employees, directors, officers or agents is convicted of fraud or a crime involving any other financial or administrative impropriety in the 12 months prior to the submission deadline for the application, then applicant is not eligible to apply for a grant until 12 months after the conviction.
 After such 12 month period, applicant must demonstrate in its application that appropriate remedial measures have been taken to ensure that any criminal misconduct does not recur.